Hepatic encephalopathy occurs in people who have a long-standing (chronic) liver disorder.

 Eliminating the trigger and taking lactulose (a laxative) and rifaximin (an antibiotic) may help symptoms resolve.

 Substances absorbed into the bloodstream from the intestine pass through the liver, where toxins are normally removed.
 Many of these toxins (such as ammonia) are normal breakdown products of the digestion of protein.
 In hepatic encephalopathy, toxins are not removed because liver function is impaired.
 Also, some toxins may completely bypass the liver through abnormal connections (called collateral vessels) that form between the portal venous system (which supplies blood to the liver) and the general circulation.
-These vessels form as a result of liver disease and portal hypertension (high blood pressure in the portal vein, which is the large vein that brings blood from the intestine to the liver).
+These vessels form as a result of liver disease and portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
+Cirrhosis (scarring that distorts... read more (high blood pressure in the portal vein, which is the large vein that brings blood from the intestine to the liver).

-A procedure used to treat portal hypertension (called portosystemic shunting) may also enable toxins to bypass the liver.
+A procedure used to treat portal hypertension (called portosystemic shunting Portosystemic shunting Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
+Cirrhosis (scarring that distorts... read more ) may also enable toxins to bypass the liver.
 Whatever the cause, the outcome is the same: Toxins can reach the brain and affect its function.
-Doctors aren't sure exactly which substances are responsible for affecting the brain.
+Doctors are not sure exactly which substances are responsible for affecting the brain.
 However, high levels of protein breakdown products in the blood, such as ammonia, appear to play a role.

 In people with a long-standing (chronic) liver disorder, encephalopathy is usually triggered by an event such as